 Food Studies aims to develop students' skills in the area of food preparation.
-This unit revises safety and hygiene, kitchen work practices, equipment and utensils, food preparation and cooking methods.
-Students study the importance of nutrition, with a focus on the impact of hidden sugars in the diet.
-Students are encouraged to make independent decisions and follow the design process of investigation, development and evaluation of the Design Brief.
+This unit revises safety and hygiene, kitchen work practices, equipment and utensils, food preparation and cookery methods.
+Students study the importance of nutrition, with a focus on the impact of hidden sugars in food.
+Students are encouraged to make independent decisions and follow the design process involving investigation, development and evaluation stages.